-4.1 Construction of the dispersion maps
+4.1.
+Construction of the Dispersion Maps

-Surface wave tomography is applied to the selected dispersion measurements to produce Rayleigh wave group and phase speed maps on a 0.5°×0.5° grid using the ray-theoretic method of Barmin et al. [2001].
-Being mostly determined over regional (non-teleseismic) inter-station distances, the dispersion measurements observed here will not be affected strongly by off-great circle effects [e.g., Lin et al., 2009] except for relatively long paths undergoing a continent-ocean transition.
+[25] Surface wave tomography is applied to the selected dispersion measurements to produce Rayleigh wave group and phase speed maps on a $0.5^{\circ} \times 0.5^{\circ}$ grid using the ray theoretic method of Barmin et al. [2001].
+Being mostly determined over regional (nonteleseismic) interstation distances, the dispersion measurements observed here will not be affected strongly by off-great circle effects [e.g., Lin et al., 2009] except for relatively long paths undergoing a continent-ocean transition.
 This will primarily affect paths from Japanese F-Net to Chinese stations and the maps of the Sea of Japan may be degraded somewhat by this effect.
 Finite frequency effects will also be weak in the period band of study [Lin et al., 2011].
 The tomographic method of Barmin et al. is based on minimizing a penalty functional composed of a linear combination of data misfit, model smoothness, and model amplitude.
 The choice of the damping parameters is based on the optimization of data misfit and the recovery of coherent model features.
-Due to a shortage of measurements, we are unable to produce reliable maps below 8 sec period and above about 45 sec period.
-The resulting Rayleigh wave dispersion maps, therefore, are constructed between 8 and 45 sec on a 2 sec period grid.
+Due to a shortage of measurements, we are unable to produce reliable maps below 8 s period and above about 45 s period.
+The resulting Rayleigh wave dispersion maps, therefore, are constructed between 8 and 45 s on a 2 s period grid.

-During tomography, resolution is also estimated via the method described by Barmin et al. [2001] with modifications presented by Levshin et al. [2005].
+[26] During tomography, resolution is also estimated via the method described by Barmin et al. [2001] with modifications presented by Levshin et al. [2005].
 Resolution is defined as twice the standard deviation of a 2-D Gaussian fit to the resolution surface at each geographic node.
-Examples of resolution maps are plotted in Figure 6 for the 16 sec and 35 sec period measurements.
+Examples of resolution maps are plotted in Figure 6 for the 16 s and 35 s period measurements.
 Resolution is estimated to be about 100 km across most of the region of study but degrades to 200-400 km near the boundary of our studied area where station coverage is sparse.

-Histograms of data misfit using the dispersion maps at periods of 14 sec, 20 sec, 30 sec, and 40 sec are plotted in Figure 7 for phase and group velocity.
-Group travel time misfits are typically 3-4 times larger than phase travel time misfits because phase velocity measurements are more accurate [Bensen et al. 2007; Lin et al., 2008] and group velocity sensitivity kernels have a larger amplitude.
-The range of standard deviations of the group travel time misfits runs between about 4 and 5 sec and that of phase travel time between about 1 and 1.5 sec.
-Phase travel time misfits of ~1 sec between 14 and 30 sec period are indicative of the quality of the data set, being similar to misfits that result from USArray data [e.g., Lin et al., 2008].
+[27] Histograms of data misfit using the dispersion maps at periods of 14 s, 20 s, 30 s, and 40 s are plotted in Figure 7 for phase and group velocity.
+Group travel time misfits are typically 3-4 times larger than phase travel time misfits because phase velocity measurements are more accurate [Bensen et al., 2007; Lin et al., 2008] and group velocity sensitivity kernels have a larger amplitude.
+The range of standard deviations of the group travel time misfits runs between about 4 and 5 s and that of phase travel time between about 1 and 1.5 s.
+Phase travel time misfits of ~1 s between 14 and 30 s period are indicative of the quality of the data set, being similar to misfits that result from USArray data [e.g., Lin et al., 2008].

-4.2 Description of the dispersion maps
+4.2.
+Description of the Dispersion Maps

-Group and phase velocity maps at periods of 12, 20, 30, and 40 sec are plotted in Figures 8 and 9.
+[28] Group and phase velocity maps at periods of 12, 20, 30, and 40 s are plotted in Figures 8 and 9.
 Only those areas where the spatial resolution is better than 400 km are shown.
 The 100 km spatial resolution contour is also plotted as a continuous white line.
 Because the 3-D model is discussed in considerable detail in section 6, discussion of the dispersion maps here is brief but is illuminated by the sensitivity kernels shown in Figure 10.
-Both phase (solid lines) and group velocity (dashed lines) kernels are shown, computed for 10 and 40 sec period at two locations in the final model constructed here: (a) Sea of Japan and (b) North China Craton.
+Both phase (solid lines) and group velocity (dashed lines) kernels are shown, computed for 10 and 40 s period at two locations in the final model constructed here: (1) Sea of Japan and (2) North China Craton.